-Sea Tow members call 1-800-4-SEATOW for a variety of reasons.
+Sea Tow members call 800-4-SEATOW for a variety of reasons.
 Whether it’s to request service or to utilize a Sea Tow Captain’s knowledge about the local waters, every call is different.

 “Many of the calls we receive are a result of operator error or lack of knowledge,” said Capt.
 Jack Moran of Sea Tow Cape May in New Jersey.
-“I would say that five out of 10 times, we can help the member get started and on their way again just by asking them to try a few different things.”
+“I would say that half the time, we can help the member get started and on their way again just by asking them to try a few different questions.”

 Capt.
-Jack explained that something as simple as the boat not being in neutral or the kill switch being disconnected can cause a boat not to start and a member to call.
-Those are easy things to talk a member through, though.
+Jack explained that something as simple as the boat not being in neutral or the engine cut-off switch being disconnected can cause a boat not to start and a member to call.
+Those are easy things to talk a member through.
 When someone is out of gas or stuck on a sandbar, it takes a different approach.

 In Southern Florida, Capt.
-Will Beck of Sea Tow Palm Beach, who has been in business since 1985, has had members call for just about everything.
+Ryan Helmig of Sea Tow Palm Beach, has had members call for just about everything.
 However, the top two reasons members call him are for gas and having dead batteries.